 Leavitt Machinery Knox Mountain Hill Climb

-This year’s 2024 Knox Mountain Queen of the Hill is Jennifer Ocker who ran a 1:58:197 in her 2004 Subaru STI.
-This was a new personal best for Jennifer and the fourth year in a row she has won Queen of the Hill!
+This year’s 2025 Knox Mountain Queen of the Hill is Jennifer Ocker who ran a 1:54.717 in her 2004 Subaru STI.
+This was a new personal best for Jennifer and the FIFTH year in a row she has won Queen of the Hill!

 The Central Okanagan Bursary and Scholarship Society (COBSS) is a charitable foundation composed of volunteers from the Central Okanagan area who are dedicated to providing financial assistance to our Grade 12 graduates in order that they may further their post-secondary education.